 Applications are closed at this time and students have been selected.

 Mr. Howard, Mr. Jardine and Mr. Mooder are the teacher contacts for the trip.
 Their emails are on the school's website.

 Step One: A letter will be sent home during the week of November 5th for all grade 9 and 10 students.

 Step Two: All grade 9 and 10 classes will be visited during the week of November 12th to be given a brief presentation of the trip and application procedures.

 Step Three: Applications will only be accepted starting on November 19th at 8 am.
+All applications are to go room 309 only.
 Use the "SchoolcashOnline" option on the main website to pay the $335.00 deposit in advance before the 19th, or a cheque payable to "John McCrae SS" must accompany the application form on that day.

 See the Calendar below for more details.